 Methods and tools for solar urban design

-Designing our built environment based on solar positioning can be traced from ancient history to the pre-air-conditioning era.
-The sun is the main determinant of both thermal and visual comfort, so solar exposure determines the energy needed to deliver the requisite comfort level of any given setting.
-When solar-energy production, which has emerged as a key factor, is added to the equation, solar availability becomes even more important to consider and at the same time more subtle to evaluate because it is part of both the problem and the solution, especially in dense urban areas [1] (i.e., the problematic excess heat or glare of summer vs. the desirable heating, energy generation and daylight in winter).

-The tradeoff between high density and environmental performance and the generation of tools to explore it, have played an important role in state-of-the-art solar-driven urban design.
+Solar availability has traditionally played a key factor in regard to visual and thermal comfort levels and in turn, energy performance.
+When solar-energy production, which has emerged as a key factor, is added to the equation, solar availability becomes even more important to consider and at the same time, more subtle to evaluate because it is part of both the problem and the solution, especially in dense urban areas [1].
+The tradeoff between high-density, building morphology and solar performance and the generation of tools to explore it have played an important role in state-of-the-art, solar-driven, urban design.
 The studies of Knowles [2,3] are among the earliest on methods and tools to explore solar exposure at the urban scale.
-During the 1970s Knowles introduced the solar envelope (SE) concept—a spatial boundary which accounts for the solar access of the built environment for a given time frame [2].
-In other words, the SE method is a generative concept whereby the largest theoretical spatial boundaries are defined by the solar angles to ensure no over-shadowing of the surroundings over a specific time frame (e.g., the winter solstice, during which the sun is at its lowest position).
-Knowles further developed this concept by adding shadow fences which maximize this volume by defining the vertical height of an imaginary plane above which the solar exposure is desirable in neighbouring buildings [3] (Fig. 1).
-In related work, Capeluto et al. [4,5] developed the computational tool SustArc, which calculates the solar volume (Fig. 2)—a combination of both the solar-rights envelope (i.e., the maximal height which will not compromise the solar rights of neighbouring buildings) and the solar-collection envelope (i.e., the minimum height which will ensure solar rights of the building under consideration).
-Stasinopoulos [6] explored the spatial impact of various criteria (e.g., plot size and proportion, orientation, ground slope) on solar envelope designs by using the solar volume
+During the 1970s, Knowles introduced the solar-envelope (SE) concept—a spatial boundary that accounts for the solar access of the built environment for a given time frame [2].
+In other words, the SE method is a generative concept whereby the largest theoretical spatial boundaries are defined by the solar angles to ensure no overshadowing of the surroundings over a specific time frame (e.g., the winter solstice, during which the sun is at its lowest position).
+Knowles further developed this concept by adding shadow fences that maximize this volume by defining the vertical height of an imaginary plane above which the solar exposure is desirable in neighboring buildings [3] (Fig. 1).
+In related work, Capeluto et al. [4,5] developed the computational tool SustArc, which calculates the solar volume (Fig. 2)—a combination of both the solar-rights envelope (i.e., the maximal height that will not compromise the solar rights of neighboring buildings) and the solar-collection envelope (i.e., the minimum height that will ensure solar rights of the building under consideration).
+Stasinopoulos [6] explored the spatial impact of various criteria (e.g., plot size and proportion, orientation, and ground slope) on solar-envelope designs by using the solar-volume coefficient, which is the volume of a solar envelope per unit plot area.
+Stasinopoulos concluded that solar-envelope methods generate lower densities than allowed by urban regulations, which in turn can be compensated by other locally based considerations, such as daylight ventilation and views, and can generate so called ‘solar cityscapes’.